mattpopa/mattpopa.github.io/content/posts/helm_hooks_manage_secrets.md

 One major hurdle in this migration is ensuring that updates to secrets in Vault propagate promptly to Kubernetes, maintaining the seamless functionality of applications.
-The typical challenge here is that when a secret is updated in Vault, the corresponding secret in Kubernetes doesn't automatically update, and deleting the Kubernetes secret doesn’t trigger its recreation by `secretStorageClass` & Vault's CSI driver.
+The typical challenge here is that when a secret is updated in Vault, the corresponding secret in Kubernetes doesn't automatically update, and deleting the Kubernetes secret doesn’t trigger its recreation by `SecretProviderClass` & Vault's CSI driver.

 ## Tactical Fix: Using Helm Hooks